-Reorder the fields in this structure so that the structure will (a) consume the most space and (b) consume the least space on an x64 machine on Linux.
+1. Reorder the fields in this structure so that the structure will (a) consume the most space and (b) consume the least space on an x64 machine on Linux.
+In both cases, describe the layout of the structure (including padding), and indicate how many bytes are used and how many bytes are wasted for padding.

 '''

 struct foo {

 double a;

-short b;
+long b;

 short c;

 char d;

 long e;

-int f;
+char f;

-char g;
+float g;

 };

 '''

-- 2. Consider a processor that uses 24-bit addresses and can address 2^{24} =16M bytes of memory.
+- 2. Consider a processor that uses 36-bit addresses and can address 2= 64 Gigabytes of memory.
 Suppose that it has one level of cache.
 As in Figure 6.25 of your textbook, the address is split into a t bit tag, an s bit set index, and a b bit block offset.
-The cache consists of 16384 bytes, with a block size of 128 bytes.
+The cache consists of 16384 bytes, with a block size of 64 bytes.
 Answer each of the following for direct-mapped, 4-way set associative, and fully associative versions of the cache.

 - a.
 How many cache lines are there?

 - b.
 What is b?

 - c.
 What is s?

 - d.
 What is t?

-- 3. For the cache in problem 2, draw the cache given that it is structured as follows.
+- 3. For the cache in problem 3, draw the cache given that it is structured as follows.
 You can elide replicated components, but annotate your drawing with how many components there are.

 - a.
 Direct-mapped

 - b.
 2-way set associative

 - c.
 Fully associative

-4. Our company wants to optimize the performance of the following code run on the same processor and cache as described in problem 2.
+4. Our company wants to optimize the performance of the following code run on the same processor and cache as described in problem 3.
 The cache is write-back, write-allocate, and has an LRU replacement policy.
 Integers are 32 bits.